 If you have a credit balance over $2 on your account, a refund cheque will be mailed to you at the address you have on file with TReO.
 If you need to update your address, please call TReO customer service.
-All refund cheques will be mailed by the end of 2017.
+All refund cheques will be mailed in early 2018.
 Thank you for your patience as we work to settle all accounts.

 How do I remove online access to my tolling history?

 Once your final invoice has been paid, you can remove online access to your account.
 Simply login to your account at treo.ca and click the “Remove Online Access” button on the top right of the Account Home page.